 Early in Career

 The State sector needs to grow its leadership talent to deliver great services and results for New Zealanders.
 Understanding current talent within the sector is key to helping build a deeper and more diverse pipeline of strong leaders for the future.
-The Leadership Capability Development and Deployment Programme within the State Services Commission is developing system-wide initiatives to reduce the risk of talent gaps affecting the delivery of services to New Zealanders.
+The Leadership Capability Development and Deployment Programme within the SSC is developing system-wide initiatives to reduce the risk of talent gaps affecting the delivery of services to New Zealanders.
 A common approach to talent management is being implemented.
 This focuses on cross-agency deployments to build system leadership capability.
-The State Services Commission undertakes data analysis to further inform this work and measure progress over time.
+The SSC undertakes data analytics to further inform this work and measure progress over time.